lucashbatista/bikeshare/readme_findings.md

 Because some of those people are using the bikeshare service to go to work and spending more than 15 minutes on the bike.
 Advertise to the riders that start at the stations from 7-9am and from 4-7pm.

-[FIND OUT THE TIME OF THE TRIP FOR CASUAL MEMBERS.]

 A single ride is $3 and an Explorer Day Pass is $15 (prices are subject to change).
 Please refer to Divvy's website for more information.
 $16.58 membership